 1,4-Dioxane

 1,4-dioxane is an emerging contaminant.
-In response to the occurrence data and potential adverse health effects, a notification level was established in accordance with Health and Safety Code section 116455.
+In response to occurrence data and potential adverse health effects, an initial notification level was established in 1998 and subsequently revised in 2010 in accordance with Health and Safety Code section 116455.

-In January 2019, the Division of Drinking Water (DDW) requested for the Office of Environmental Health Hazard Assessment (OEHHA) to establish a public health goal (PHG) for 1,4-dioxane.
-The PHG memo can be found here.
+In January 2019, the Division of Drinking Water (DDW) requested the Office of Environmental Health Hazard Assessment (OEHHA) to establish a 1,4-dioxane public health goal (PHG).

 Notification Level

-The drinking water notification level for 1,4-dioxane is 1 microgram per liter (μg/L).
+The 1,4-dioxane drinking water notification level for is 1 microgram per liter (μg/L).
 Certain requirements and recommendations apply to a water system if it serves its customers drinking water containing a contaminant greater than its notification level.
-The response level, the level at which removal of the source from service, is 35 μg/L.
+The response level, the level at which removal of the source from service is recommended, is 35 μg/L.

-The notification level is slightly greater than the de minimis (1 X 10-6) level commonly used for notification levels based on cancer risk, reflecting difficulty in monitoring 1,4-dioxane at very low concentrations.
+The notification level is greater than the de minimis (10-6) level commonly used for notification levels based on cancer risk, reflecting difficulty detecting 1,4-dioxane at very low concentrations at the time of issuance.

 Analytical Methods

-In 1998, we were notified about a 1,4-dioxane detection in a groundwater well; subsequently over the past decade, it has been found in a number of wells, mostly in southern California.
+In 1998, the Drinking Water Program was were notified about a 1,4-dioxane detection in a groundwater well; it has since been found in a number of wells, mostly in southern California.
 In 2002, the presence of 1,4-dioxane in wastewater became problematic for a groundwater recharge project in southern California, prompting a need for additional water treatment.

 Drinking water systems are not required by state regulations to monitor for 1,4-dioxane.
 Nevertheless, because of concerns about possible contamination, a number of systems have been directed by DDW to or have chosen to sample their supplies for 1,4-dioxane.